maffinyep/seranade-docs/model/readme.md

     }
 ```

-However now each user group has to be able to reference the same `Patient` even if they don't share the same view of the data.
+However now each user group has to be able to be able to communicate about a `Patient` using a mutually known information even if they all have different views of the IDs.

 ### Aliasing